 My name is Tara and I was born in a rural village in a small country in South America.
 I am of East Indian origin and have six siblings.
-Five out of the seven of us have GNE Myopathy also known as Hereditary Inclusion Body Myopathy two siblings are unaffected.
-I feel very fortunate that all seven of us did not have to experience the “wrath and ravages” of this debilitating disease.
+Five out of the seven of us have GNE Myopathy (GNEM) two siblings are unaffected.
+I feel very fortunate that all seven of us did not have to experience the “wrath and ravages” of GNEM.

-During the late sixties, significant political unrest developed in this country.
-Besides, no proper medical facilities existed to diagnose my sister, and thus she went undiagnosed.
-It was not until fifteen years later when my second sister acquired the same “waddling” gait pattern that she was able to get a diagnosis of Limb Girdle Muscular Dystrophy (LGMD).
-Since I was not living in the same country as they were, it was quite difficult to understand what really was going on with them, and how the progression of this disease was manifesting.
-Nevertheless, I decided to get myself examined by a neurologist but the tests for LGMD came back inconclusive.
+During the late sixties, significant political unrest developed in my native country.
+No proper medical facilities existed to diagnose my sister; thus, she went undiagnosed.
+It was not until fifteen years later when my second sister exhibited the similar “waddling” gait pattern that she was then able to get a diagnosis of Limb Girdle Muscular Dystrophy (LGMD).
+Since I was not living in the same country as my two sisters, it was quite difficult to understand what really was going on with them, and how the progression of this disease was manifesting.
+(This was a time before cell phones with cameras and Facetime, etc.).
+Nevertheless, I decided to get myself examined by a neurologist in Los Angeles, but the tests for LGMD came back inconclusive.

-Finally, after forty years we have a disease with a name GNE Myopathy, and not some unknown subtype.
-I felt such an enormous relief, a kind of freedom it was as if I could fly as freely as a butterfly.
-For some reason, towards the end of my conversation with her I stated, “I am glad we have HIBM.”
-In many aspects I feel very fortunate.
-The most immediate benefit was that my family and I have finally gotten a definitive diagnosis.
+Finally, after forty years of waiting for a correct diagnosis, my family now knew the name of the disease and that it was not some unknown LGMD subtype.
+I felt such an enormous relief, a kind of freedom of sorts, it was as if I could fly as freely as a butterfly.
+For some reason, towards the end of my conversation with her, I stated, “I am glad we have HIBM.”
+In many aspects I do feel fortunate because my family and I have finally gotten a definitive diagnosis.
 What ails us has been given a name and we can now attempt to learn all about this disease.
-The team member also referred me to some people, and related resources.
+The team member also referred me to some people and related resources.

 One of those people I contacted was Dr. Daniel Darvish.
-I called his office and he answered the phone, I told him that I just found out that I have HIBM.
+I called his office and told him that I just found out that I have HIBM.
 He was very patient and empathetic to me.
-He answered my questions and told me about the progress that has been made with GNE Myopathy research.
-I am unable to express in words how I felt talking to Dr. Darvish that day.
-After I finished talking to him, I felt very hopeful that a cure will most likely be available in my lifetime.
-I have connected with someone who not only is a doctor who has GNE Myopathy but, most importantly, understands what the challenges are to those who suffer from this disease..
+He answered my questions and told me about the progress that had been made with GNEM research.
+I am unable to express in words how I felt after talking to Dr. Darvish that day.
+After I finished talking with him, I felt very hopeful that a cure would most likely be available in my lifetime.
+Fortunately, I had connected with someone who, not only is a doctor who has GNEM but, most importantly, understood what the challenges are to those who have GNEM.

-My parents have lived through our declining function, our sorrows, tears, thwarted aspirations, and our disappointment in us not being able to help them in their old age.
-My father who recently passed was a priest and had high hopes that his only son would continue in his footsteps and carry on the family name as is customary in our culture.
-Well, that may not happen, or could it?
-They have always kept a positive outlook, and have continued to help us and they do so with grace, love, and enduring empathy.
-My current focus is to stop the progression of my ever-failing muscles, and to help in ways that I can to facilitate a cure not only for me and others with the disease now, but for all future generations.
+My mom is in her late-eighties, and what a precious gift it would be if a cure became available for her children.
+My parents have lived through our declining function, our sorrows, tears, thwarted aspirations, and our disappointment in not being able to help them in their old age.
+My father, who recently passed, was a Hindu priest and had high hopes that his only son would continue in his footsteps and carry on the family name, as is customary in our culture.
+Well, that may not happen or could it?
+My parents have always maintained a positive outlook and have continued to help us and do so with grace, love, and enduring empathy.
+My current focus is to stop the progression of my ever-failing muscles, and to help in ways that I can to facilitate a cure, not only for me and others here and now, but for all future generations.